SkafteNicki/dtu_mlops/s7_scalable_applications/M21_inference.md

 x_{int} = \text{round}\left( \frac{x_{float}}{s} + z \right)
 $$

-where $$s$$ is a scale and $$z$$ is the so called zero point.
+where $s$ is a scale and $z$ is the so called zero point.
 But how does to doing inference in a neural network.
 The figure below shows all the conversations that we need to make to our standard inference pipeline to actually do computations in quantized format.

 <p align="center">
    <img src="../figures/quantization_overview.png" width="800" title="All credit to https://devblog.pytorchlightning.ai/how-to-train-edge-optimized-speech-recognition-models-with-pytorch-lightning-part-2-quantization-2eaa676b1512">